-These two choirs are a brand new venture for autumn 2021.
-If you’re a young person (aged 4 or older) who enjoys singing, perhaps a bit of drama thrown in, we invite you to be a part of it.
+If you’re a young person (aged 4 or older) who enjoys singing, perhaps a bit of drama thrown in, we invite you to be a part of this.

 There’s no need to do so (it’s okay just to turn up on a Thursday) but you can use this form to express an interest and we’ll get back to you (with no commitment).
 Or feel free to email.

-How will it work?
+How does it work?
 What will I be expected to do?

 Yes, The Youth Choir is for young people from about Year 3 (age 7) onwards, we rehearse in church, always sing from music and aim for a high performance standard.
 The Youth Choir performs regularly, sometimes with the adult choir.